1fish2/BBQTimer/README.md

 1. A lock screen widget lets you access the timer quickly, without unlocking your phone or tablet.
 2. Periodic alarms remind you to check the food, however long it ends up taking to cook.

 Requires few permissions.
 No network access.
 No ads.
+No data gathering.

 Of course you can use this app to time more things than BBQ cooking.